kellymakesstuff/appear-rsvp/README.md

 ## Overview

 APPEAR is a full-service, customizable wedding RSVP app, complete with household and guest management, response tracking, food ordering and specifications,  and more.
-APPEAR integrates easily with a QR code on your paper invitations for a smooth and green RSVP experience.
+APPEAR integrates easily with a household code on your paper invitations for a smooth and green RSVP experience.
 Let your guests upload photos with the bride and groom before, during, and after the big day!

 <br>